 The voltage gain across the 7k transformer equals the ratio of the number of windings in the secondary to the number of windings in the primary.
 This is equal to the square root of the impedance ratio.
 For the Champ's 4-ohm output it is

 The voltage divider formed by the 22k feedback resistor RF and the 1.5k cathode resistor RK in parallel with the 12AX7's cathode impedance attenuates the feedback signal by an appreciable amount.
 The cathode impedance is

 (RL + rp) / (mu + 1) = 1.6k

-with feedback.
-This represents only 4dB of attenuation.
+with negative feedback.
+This represents only 2dB of attenuation.
 Unlike their high-fidelity cousins, guitar amplifiers generally use only modest amounts of negative feedback.